PoLoop Angielski

 2022-10-09 10:00:00

-W tym odcinku podzielę się informacjami jakie uzyskałem od moich słuchaczek o zamawianiu i konsumpcji wody mineralnej w różnych krajach Europy.
+Send us a text W tym odcinku podzielę się informacjami jakie uzyskałem od moich słuchaczek o zamawianiu i konsumpcji wody mineralnej w różnych krajach Europy.
 Opowiem również jak brak doświadczenia w zamawianiu wody mineralnej po angielsku w polskich restauracjach i hotelach sprawił, że przegrałem w zakładzie butelkę wódki.
 Dowiesz się również, że "z gazem czy bez", przetłumaczone bezpośrednio na angielski nie jest, wbrew pozorom, najlepszym pytaniem jakie kelner lub kelnerka może zadać klientowi.
 Słowa i wyrażenia, które usłyszysz w nagraniu: a definite proof - niezbity dowód to take something for granted - przyjąć coś za pewnik by default - z automatu to object - zaprotestować to take effort - wymagać wysiłku a six-pack of water - zgrzewka wody to encounter a problem - napotkać problem a tap - kran tap water - woda z kranu, kranówka to make a bet - założyć się to offer a bet - zaproponować zakład to accept a bet - przyjąć zakład to lose a bet - przegrać zakład to run a workshop - prowadzić warsztaty flatuence - wzdęcie ubiquity of something - wszechobecność czegoś The hospitality industry - branża hotelarska i restauracyjna The staple vocabulary of foreign visitors to Poland - podstawowe słownictwo obcokrajowców odwiedzających Polskę No i na koniec, najważniejsze: sparkling / fizzy / carbonated water - woda gazowana still / flat water - woda niegazowana For more, visit: PoLoop Angielski Blog Drop me a line: jacek@poloopangielski.pl And join us on social media: Instagram and Facebook Would you like me to help you master your English?
 You can find out more about my courses here .

 W tym odcinku podzielę się informacjami jakie uzyskałem od moich słuchaczek o zamawianiu i konsumpcji wody mineralnej w różnych krajach Europy.